ROAD TRIPPING IN NEW ENGLAND. Originally posted in October, 2018

-For Phyl's cooking section of this website, she tries to recreate local specialities from all of the places we travel.
-If you Google local food in Vermont, New England, you will find bison burgers, venison, cheeses of all sorts and anything and everything made with maple syrup including maple creamee ice creams and maple snow (literal snow).
-Clearly, the oddest thing on the list are fiddleheads, and we made it our cause de jour of day three to find them.
+Phyl is the food editor for #oldbagonaplane.
+With her posts, she recreates local specialities from the places we visit.
+Suppose you Google local food in Vermont, New England.
+Besides Ben and Jerry's ice cream, you will find bison burgers, venison, cheeses of all sorts and anything and everything made with maple syrup, including maple creamee ice creams and maple snow (literal snow).
+But the oddest thing on any menu would be fiddleheads, and we made it our cause de jour to find them.

 Fiddleheads are ferns before they become ferns, specifically the Ostrich fern.
 They are common in New England and Canada, sprout naturally in damp, wet areas and can only be foraged by individuals.
-This, as well as an extremely short growing period, is why they are considered a delicacy and can be quite pricy.
+These conditions and an extremely short growing period are why they are considered a delicacy and can be pretty pricy.

-We set off on our third day of our Vermont adventure with a hike in search of Sterling Falls Gorge and Emily's Covered Bridge.
-As we had so far failed to find fiddleheads on any menu, perhaps we could forage our own.
-Eventually, we trekked closer to town and serendipitously came across the Stowe Farmer's Market.
+We set off on the third day of our Vermont adventure with a hike in search of Sterling Falls Gorge and Emily's Covered Bridge.
+We had failed to find fiddleheads on any menu, so we decided to forage them ourselves.
+We accidentally trekked out of the mountains and into town, serendipitously coming across the Stowe Farmer's Market.
 What better place to find the elusive fiddlehead than already harvested for us in a farmer's market?

-The Stowe Farmer's Market, located on the Mountain Road next to the Blue Donkey, is open every Sunday from May to October, rain or shine, from 10 am -3pm.
-Vermont leads the USA in farmer's markets, organic producers, dollars spent on organic products and CSA's.
-You can find the vendors that trade at the market on www.stowefarmersmarket.com and you can bet that a large portion of those vendors sell food products that involve maple.
+The Stowe Farmer's Market, located on the Mountain Road next to the Blue Donkey, is open every Sunday from May to October, rain or shine, from 10 am -3 pm.
+Vermont leads the USA in farmer's markets, organic producers, dollars spent on organic products and CSAs.
+You can find the vendors that trade at the market on www.stowefarmersmarket.com, and you can bet that many of those vendors sell maple food products.